defenseunicorns/pepr/docs/030_user-guide/030_actions.md

 For example, an action could be responsible for adding a specific label to a Kubernetes resource, or for modifying a specific field in a resource's metadata.
 Actions can be grouped together within a Capability to provide a more comprehensive set of operations that can be performed on Kubernetes resources.

-Actions are `Mutate()`, `Validate()`, or `Watch()`.
-Both Mutate and Validate actions run during the admission controller lifecycle, while Watch actions run in a separate controller that tracks changes to resources, including existing resources.
+Actions are `Mutate()`, `Validate()`, `Watch()`, or `Reconcile()`.
+Both Mutate and Validate actions run during the admission controller lifecycle, while Watch and Reconcile actions run in a separate controller that tracks changes to resources, including existing resources.

 Let's look at some example actions that are included in the `HelloPepr` capability that is created for you when you [`npx pepr init`](./010_pepr-cli.md#pepr-init):